Articles of Incorporation and Rules

 (Emergency Motions)

-Article 15 Pursuant to Article 59 of the Articles of Incorporation, the Representatives may submit motions regarding matters other than those to be resolved at the General Meeting of Representatives as stipulated in the Articles of Incorporation, which are minor and urgent.
+Article 15 A representative may, pursuant to Article 59 of the Articles of Association, submit a motion concerning matters other than those to be decided by the General Meeting of Representatives as stipulated in the Articles of Association, that are minor and urgent.

 2. With respect to the motion specified in the preceding paragraph (hereinafter referred to as the "emergency motion"), the provisions of Paragraphs 1 and 4 of the preceding Article shall apply mutatis mutandis